GeoNode/documentation/usage/managing_datasets/new_dataset_from_scratch.rst

     *New Dataset creation from scratch*

-Once the form has been filled out, click on :guilabel:`Create`.
+Once the form has been filled out, click on :guilabel:`Create new dataset`.
 You will be redirected to the *Dataset Page* (see :ref:`dataset-info`).
 Now your Dataset is created but is still empty, no features have been added yet.
 See the :ref:`dataset-editing` section to learn how to add new features.